Dianthus grossheimii

 Dianthus grossheimii, often called Grossheim's pink or Gvozdika Grossgejma, is native to Turkey and Transcaucasus.
 It is often found in mountain steppes and meadows.

 A perennial herb, D. grossheimii produces flowers with pink or purple petals that are dentate on the outer edges.
 These flowers are produced either singly or in a compact corymbiform inflorescence, with a calyx that's about 15-17mm long and a short pedicel.
 The calyx features 8 epicalyx scales.
-This plant may reach 20-30cm across, and produces linear-lanceolate leaves (typically 3-3.5cm long), a taproot, and pubescent stems.
+This plant may reach 20–30 cm across, and produces linear-lanceolate leaves (typically 3–3.5 cm long), a taproot, and pubescent stems.